 Use device-based routing with trackable short links for all campaigns

-Implement deferred deep linking to connect pre-install and post-install data
+Implement deferred deep linking to connect pre-install and post-install data, including into GA4/Firebase

 Maintain consistent UTM naming conventions across all channels